gazpachoking/jsonref/docs/index.rst

 :class:`JsonRef` Objects
 ========================

-:class:`JsonRef` objects are the backbone of the library, and used to replace the JSON reference objects within the data structure.
+:class:`JsonRef` objects are used to replace the JSON reference objects within the data structure.
 They act as proxies to whatever data the reference is pointing to, but only look up that data the first time they are accessed.
-Once JSON reference objects have been replaced within your data structure, you can use the data as if it does not contain references at all.
+Once JSON reference objects have been substituted in your data structure, you can use the data as if it does not contain references at all.

-The class method :meth:`JsonRef.replace` will replace all JSON references in whatever object you pass it.
+The primary interface to use :class:`JsonRef` objects is with the class method :meth:`JsonRef.replace`.
+It will return a copy of an object you pass it, with all JSON references contained replaced by :class:`JsonRef` objects.
 There are several other options you can pass, seen below.

-.. autoclass:: JsonRef(refobj, base_uri=None, loader=None, loader_kwargs=(), jsonschema=False, load_on_repr=None, base_doc=None)
+.. autoclass:: JsonRef(refobj, base_uri=None, loader=None, loader_kwargs=(), jsonschema=False, load_on_repr=True)

-    .. automethod:: replace(obj, base_uri=None, loader=None, loader_kwargs=(), jsonschema=False, load_on_repr=None, base_doc=None)
+    .. automethod:: replace(obj, base_uri=None, loader=None, loader_kwargs=(), jsonschema=False, load_on_repr=True)

     :class:`JsonRef` instances proxy almost all operators and attributes to the referent data, which will be loaded when first accessed.
 The following